The Xometry app works best with JavaScript enabled!

 5. Manufacturing of decor and metal art

-How Does a Fiber Laser Work?
+How a Fiber Laser Works

-The following sections list the steps on how a fiber laser works:
+Below are the steps on how a fiber laser works:

 1. Creating Light for Lasering